 Also take a look at the game match up.
 Who are the stars on each team?
 Who is on a scoring streak?
 Is there bad blood between these teams?
 Knowing the teams and the main players helps get great shots.
 Most teams send out an email game day with up to the minute stats for you to review.
 Make sure you are on the email list.

 So about that camera… Shooting hockey is just not going to be possible right now without a DSLR camera.
 Really just about any one will do but the more recent the better.
 A 70-200 mm zoom lens or similar is a must as well.

 I shoot with a Nikon D3S and use a Sigma 70-200mm f/2.8 Zoom Lens.
 They don’t make the D3S anymore so if you were looking to buy a high end DSLR, go for the Nikon D5 20.8 MP FX-Format Digital SLR Camera Body (XQD Version) or a Nikon D500 DX-Format Digital SLR.
-For what it is worth, the D5 is a game changer and I will be moving to a D5 when it becomes available.
 Keep in mind the D5 is expensive, at about $6500, and meant for pro shooters.
 The D500 is much more affordable and is under $2000.
 Also serious cameras to consider are the Sony a9 at about $4500 and the Sony a6500 at about $1400.